waltervh/BornAgain-website/content/documentation/getting-started/installation/windows/python-anaconda/index.md

 ### Running BornAgain examples using VSCode editor

-To start BornAgain scripts in convenient manner, one have to use one of Python integrated development environments (Spyder, PyCharm, VSCode).
+To run BornAgain scripts in convenient manner, one have to use one of Python integrated development environments (Spyder, PyCharm, VSCode).
 Our own choice is to use VSCode - light weighted by powerful community editor from Microsoft.

 To run VSCode editor one have to start it using `Anaconda navigator`.
 Start `Anaconda navigator` from Windows start menu, and then start `VSCode` editor from